Deep in Val d’Anniviers above the pretty little village of Grimentz you will find the Moiry Valley and the beautiful Swiss Alpine Lake – lac de Moiry.

-HIKING TIPIf you are planning to hike only one way instead of the round trip I suggest to take the bus first and walk back to your car.
-This way, you do not have the worry to catch the bus at the other end.
-We would have missed our connection as we took our time and enjoyed ourselves.
+If you are planning to hike only one way instead of the round trip I suggest to take the bus first and walk back to your car.

 Upper Moiry lake hike starting at Moiry Glacier.
 Our choice and a more detailed description below in the blog.
 7.6 km map distance in 2h 35min, but with all stops it has taken us 5h.
 I believe 2h 35 is a very fast time estimation.
 350m up and 238m down.